Air-fryer Cod Cakes with Tartar Sauce

 - 450g wild pacific cod

-- 1/2 cup gluten-free bread crumbs (or panko crumbs)
+- 1/2 cup gluten-free panko crumbs

 - 1/3 cup avocado mayonnaise